 Assistance Programs

-Caltrain Go Pass Donation Program
+Caltrain Pass Forward Program

-Commute.org was selected to continue partnering with Caltrain on its Go Pass Donation Program for 2023, which gives us an allocation of free passes to distribute to eligible recipients.
-Commute.org has been a partner of this program since it was launched as a pilot in 2021.
-We continue to work with Caltrain to help make this program successful with assistance in program improvements, marketing collateral, and customer service to the participants.
+Commute.org is continuing to partner with Caltrain on its Pass Forward Program for 2026, which gives us an allocation of free GoPasses to distribute to eligible recipients.
+Commute.org has been a partner of this program since it was launched as a pilot in 2021

 Commute.org will be distributing its allocation of passes directly as well as in partnership with community-based organizations that serve essential workers and residents that meet the program requirements: